Skip to content

 Rebutting the existence of consideration or benefit in cases of aiding the stay.

-Disputing the concurrence of organization, danger to life or victim vulnerability.
+Disputing the concurrence of organisation, danger to life or victim vulnerability.

 Delineation from human trafficking